sheraadams/OpenGL-Text-Rendering-and-Animation/README.md

 ## About the Project

-This program is animation program designed to allow an interactive 3D environment.
+This program is an animation program designed to allow an interactive 3D environment.
 The text is rendered onto a 2D plane in the environment to add to the experience and deliver the message in a visually creative and interesting way.

 <div style="text-align: center;">